Efficient Evaluation of LLM Performance with Statistical Guarantees: Introduction

-\textbf{Problem description}\;\;\; Consider a benchmark suite of $N_q$ questions, viewed as a fixed finite population.
-For a new model, let $z_j \in \{ 0, 1\}$ indicate whether it answers question $j$ correctly.
-We wish to estimate the \textit{model's accuracy} over the entire finite question bank:
+\textbf{Problem description}\;\;\; Consider a benchmark suite of $N_q$ evaluation units---questions, tasks, or trajectories---viewed as a fixed finite population.
+For a new model, let $z_j \in \{ 0, 1\}$ indicate whether it succeeds on unit $j$.
+We wish to estimate the \textit{model's accuracy} over the entire finite evaluation bank: $\theta := \frac{1}{N_q} \sum_{j=1}^{N_q} z_{j} \in [0, 1].$

 We also assume access to historical data $H \in \{ 0, 1, \text{NA} \}^{N_{\text{old}} \times N_q}$ from $N_{\text{old}}$ prior models (e.g., previously benchmarked and/or observed in deployment), potentially with many missing entries (i.e., NA) due to resource and deployment constraints.
 Given a new model and budget $n_b$, the problem is: how should we adaptively select which $n_b$ questions to query so as to construct a confidence interval (CI) for $\theta$ that is as narrow as possible, while maintaining frequentist coverage?